domenic/restify-oauth2/README.md

 ## What You Get

-If you provide this plugin with the appropriate hooks, it will:
+If you provide Restify–OAuth2 with the appropriate hooks, it will:

 * Set up a [token endpoint][], which returns [access token responses][token-endpoint-success] or [correctly-formatted error responses][token-endpoint-error].